numtide/treefmt/docs/treefmt-configuration.md

 - `excludes`: A list of glob patterns to deny.
 If any of these patterns match, the file will be excluded.

+## Global config

+This section describes the config that applies to every formatters.
+In the top level of `treefmt.toml`:

+- `excludes`: A list of glob patterns to deny.
+If any of these patterns match, the file will be excluded.
+This list is appended to individual formatters' exclude lists.